tommytran732/tommytran.io/content/contact.md

 In case you do not have a Matrix account, you can sign up for one on my homeserver [arcticfoxes.net](https://arcticfoxes.net) or on [matrix.org](https://app.element.io).
 Alternatively, check out [joinmatrix.org](https://joinmatrix.org/servers/) for a list of public homeservers.
 I do not ask for your email address or any personal information for registration on [arcticfoxes.net](https://arcticfoxes.net).
 All you need to provide is a username and password.

 If you prefer to reach out to me via email, my address is contact@tommytran.io.
-You can use my GPG Key to encrypt the messages.
+You can use my [PGP Key](/gpg.asc) to encrypt the messages.
 Aliases:

 - tommy@privsec.dev
 - tommy@arcticfoxes.net